soundpress/RulesOfNYC/docs/c38/index.rst

 *§ 3-07 Waiting List.* ::

-The Department shall maintain and utilize a waiting list for the issuance of Boat Basin seasonal dockage permits and mooring permits, which shall be available upon request from the Department.
-Applications for the waiting list must be mailed to the Department of Parks &amp; Recreation, Legal Office, The Arsenal, 830 5th Avenue, NY, NY 10065 att: Boat Basin Waiting List via return receipt U.S. mail on forms supplied by the Department and accompanied by a processing fee of $75.
+The Department shall maintain and utilize a Waiting List for the issuance of Boat Basin seasonal dockage permits and mooring permits, which shall be available upon request from the Department.
+Applications to be added to the Waiting List must be mailed to the Department of Parks &amp; Recreation, Revenue Office, The Arsenal, 830 5th Avenue, New York, NY 10065 Attn: Boat Basin Waiting List via return receipt U.S. mail on forms supplied by the Department and accompanied by a processing fee of $75.
 Only natural persons shall be eligible for Boat Basin permits.
-No person already holding a permit may apply for a Boat Basin permit.
+No person already holding a Permit may apply for a Boat Basin Permit.